 - 4 C powdered sugar sifted

-- 5-7 tbsp. heavy whipping cream added a little at a time if frosting is too thick
+- 5-4 tsp heavy whipping cream added a little at a time if frosting is too thick

 - Place softened butter into mixing bowl.

 - Sift cocoa powder, cinnamon, cayenne, salt together and add to butter.

 - Beat with electric mixer until well combined.